New Jersey Drive: Reception

-On Rotten Tomatoes, the film holds a rating of 64% from 14 reviews.
+On Rotten Tomatoes, the film holds a rating of 64% from 14 reviews, with an average rating of 6.3/10.

 The film received critical acclaim for its realism and naturalistic performances.
 Roger Ebert gave the film three out of four stars, praising Gomez's "good ear for dialogue" and writing of his characters.
 He added, "The movie is expert on how cars are stolen (it takes about 10 seconds).
 It is also expert on how a smart and essentially prudent kid ends up inside a lot of stolen cars and gets into a lot of trouble."
 Ebert's colleague Gene Siskel of the Chicago Tribune also gave a positive review, calling it "A thoughtful, dense and ultimately sad mosaic of street life that communicates one idea very well—that a lot of street crime...derives from precious few alternatives."
 Siskel noted, "Director Nick Gomez fades in and out of scenes of carjackers and joy rides that escalate quite naturally into deadly trips.
 To the film's credit, the lasting memory is of more than just a brutal, rogue white cop."